ahbreck/Chicago_BI/README.md

    docker compose -f src/docker/compose.yaml up --build
    ```

-   The first build compiles the Go services and downloads all Go modules.
-   Subsequent `up` calls reuse the cached image.

 3. Navigate to [http://localhost:8080](http://localhost:8080) to confirm that
    the collectors microservice is running.
 The reports microservice runs in the
    background, rebuilding the disadvantaged report every 24 hours after the